beginning of content

 What are diverticulosis, diverticular disease and diverticulitis?

-Diverticulosis, diverticular disease and diverticulitis are all part of the same condition that affects the large bowel.
+Diverticulosis, diverticular disease and diverticulitis are all part of the same condition that can affect your large bowel.

 The following table shows what the different terms mean:

-Diverticulosis Diverticulosis is a common condition where small pouches or pockets form in the wall of the large bowel (large intestine).
-The pockets are called diverticula.
+Diverticulosis Diverticulosis is a common condition where small pouches or pockets form in the wall of your large bowel (large intestine).
+The pockets are called 'diverticula'.

 Diverticular disease Diverticular disease is when diverticulosis causes symptoms.